Judiciary of Hong Kong: The Obscene Articles Tribunal

+The Competition Tribunal

+The Competition Tribunal was set up by the Competition Ordinance in 2013 to deal with the legal proceedings concerning competition matters.
+Unlike the other tribunals, the Competition Tribunal is a superior court of record and enjoys the same powers, rights and privileges of the Court of First Instance.
+It also has the same jurisdiction to grant remedies and reliefs as the Court of First Instance.
+The Tribunal is made up by all judges of the Court of First Instance, and is headed by a president and a deputy president, which they are also judges of the Court of First Instance.

+Judges

 Appointment of Judges and Judicial Officers

+Judges and judicial officers are not civil servants, and the method and terms of their appointment are different from that of the Civil Service.
 Judges and judicial officers are appointed by the Chief Executive of the HKSAR after receiving secret advice and recommendations from the Judicial Officers Recommendation Commission.
 The scope of appointees covers all those who preside over the Court of Final Appeal, Court of Appeal, Court of First Instance, District Court, Family Court, Magistrates' Courts, Lands Tribunal, Labour Tribunal, Small Claims Tribunal, Coroners' Courts and Competition Tribunal.
 The commission is a statutory body established under the Judicial Officers Recommendation Commission Ordinance and composed of the Chief Justice, Secretary for Justice (themselves appointed to office by the Chief Executive) and seven others appointed by the Chief Executive of the HKSAR: two judges, one barrister, one solicitor and three other persons unconnected with legal practice.
 Appointed members serve terms of two years and can be re-appointed for further terms.
 Decisions are made with a maximum of two dissenters on any vote.
 Apart from providing a certificate or testimonial in respect of a candidate, provision of any other unsolicited information to any member is likely to be considered an attempt to influence that member's deliberation and result in criminal prosecution and imprisonment for two years.

+Per Article 90 of the Basic Law, appointments to the offices of Chief Justice and Chief Judge of the High Court additionally require the endorsement of the Legislative Council.

 Special Designation as National Security Law Judges

 In Hong Kong, cases related to national security are adjudicated before specifically designated judges.
 These judges are chosen by the Chief Executive among incumbent magistrates and judges at each level of the judicial hierarchy.
 Before granting the special designation, the Chief Executive may consult the Chief Justice and the Committee for Safeguarding National Security.
-The tenure of office as a designed judge is one year.
+The tenure of office as a designated judge is one year.